opsway/doctrine-dbal-postgresql/README.md

 * JSONB_ARRAY_ELEM_TEXT - 'OpsWay\Doctrine\ORM\Query\AST\Functions\JsonbArrayElementsText'

 ### Custom DQL function usage
-For an example the CONTAINS function requires your table column in your datbase to be of the type ```jsonb```.
+For an example the CONTAINS function requires your table column in your database to be of the type ```jsonb```.
 Otherwise PostgreSQL will not recognize the operator needed to perform this action. (@>)
 * Tip: Based on the function you want to use, check if there are any specific column type requirements.